CommonGarden/Grow-IoT/README.md

 We are also slowly adding support for connecting devices over the [CoAP protocol](http://coap.technology/).
 See the experimental server in `imports/api/coap.js`.

+### Adding custom devices components

+To do so:

+1. Make a new `CustomComponent.jsx` file in `imports/things/'
+2. Open `imports/things/index.js`.
+3. `import CustomComponent from './CustomComponent'`
+4. Lastly, add `CustomComponent` to the exported `components` object.

 ## What's included ##

 In the repo you'll find the following directories and files: